 Healthy Gluten Free Muffins

-With so many individuals experiencing gluten intolerance these days, having gluten free muffin recipes on hand are always good!
-This means even if you or your family are not experiencing a gluten intolerance, you have options for entertaining that cater for different needs.
+With so many individuals experiencing gluten intolerance these days, having gluten-free muffin recipes on hand are always good!
+This means even if you or your family are not experiencing a gluten intolerance, you have options for entertaining that cater to different needs.

 PUMPKIN CHOCOLATE CHIP MINI MUFFINS

 These pumpkin chocolate chip mini muffins are easy healthy muffins for toddlers, although there’s no reason you can’t make larger versions.
 They are also gluten free muffins, which ticks an important box for many kids and adults alike.